-Intensive Outpatient Programs (IOP) on Parole
+Intensive Outpatient Programs (IOP) on Parole or Probation

 IOP (intensive outpatient program) is a type of outpatient drug rehab program that provides structured group treatment sessions and evidence-based therapies to help individuals maintain their sobriety and adjust to sober life outside of an inpatient setting.
 IOP offers a high level of support and structure to decrease the likelihood of relapse, boost self-confidence in sobriety, and address physical or psychological issues in recovery.

 At Nova Recovery Center, IOP is a robust treatment program that consists of three group sessions per week for a total of eight weeks.
 Treatment sessions primarily focus is on life skills, relapse prevention, and peer support, with group discussions covering a variety of topics, including:

 - Social skills